 - Heavy discoloration

-What is the Procedure to get an RCT?
+What is the Procedure to get a root canal treatment?

 An endodontist performs the root canal procedure and follows the given flow: